-Dameware Remote Support or DRS for short, is comprehensive remote support solution.
+Dameware® Remote Support, or DRS for short, is a comprehensive remote support solution.
 DRS is self-hosted, meaning that it is managed by you and your team in your infrastructure and on your terms.
-DRS gives you complete control over your remote access connections and provides a serious ROI benefit over most SaaS and Cloud offerings.
+DRS gives you complete control over your remote access connections and provides a serious ROI benefit over most SaaS and cloud offerings.

 At its core, DRS is a set of remote support tools that allows you to provide technical assistance and support to end-users and computers both inside and outside your firewall.
 These tools are packaged neatly into a familiar and easy-to-use Microsoft Management Console, or MMC-style interface.

-Let's begin by looking at Dameware Mini Remote Control or MRC for short, which is included with every copy of DRS.
-MRC is an award-winning remote control and remote access tool that allows you to connect to connect to Windows, Mac OS X, and Linux computers all from the same console.
+Let's begin by looking at Dameware Mini Remote Control, or MRC for short, which is included with every copy of DRS.
+MRC is an award-winning remote control and remote access tool that allows you to connect to Windows, Mac OS X, and Linux computers all from the same console.

-The MRC console is easily launched right from DRS and from there we can begin making remote control connections to computer inside or outside the firewall depending on your deployment.
+The MRC console is easily launched right from DRS, and from there, we can begin making remote control connections to computers inside or outside the firewall depending on your deployment.

 The fifth connection type is a simple RDP connection.
 However, rather than launching RDP on its own, you can simply launch it directly from the MRC console and take advantage of your host list.